5 years or 10 semesters

 GSI/ME 300-Level Course Requirement

-Each student must either serve as a Graduate Student Instructor (GSI) for at least 1 semester or have taken a 300-level course on teaching.
+Each student must take a 300-level course on teaching and/or serve as a Graduate Student Instructor (GSI) for at least 1 semester.

 Minimum Grade Point Averages (GPAs)